Invest in your future as a dance educator.

 This comprehensive 6-month in-person program provides a robust opportunity to work within the unique teaching methodology at the Mark Morris Dance Center and build formal teaching practices, whether you’re coming straight out of a university program or a professional performing career.

 *Dates and Times listed in that link are accurate

-Applications for the Spring 2024 program, which begins in January 2024, is now open and will close on December 1, 2023.
+Applications for the Spring 2024 program, which begins in January 2024, are now closed.
 If you have any questions about the program or to inquire about next year’s Teaching Artist Training Program, please reach out to Alex Cook at email@example.com.

 - Explore core curricular structure and get hands on training in its application to both inclusive and adaptive classroom settings.

 - Learn MMDG’s pedagogical methodologies of music prioritization, artistic excellence in a recreational environment, culturally responsive educational practice, and inclusive delivery.

 - Observe and assist in classes, practice teaching, receive feedback.